-If you are handling a divorce, choose Graham Appraisal to provide a realistic value of the couple's home.
+When working through a divorce, choose Graham Appraisal to provide a realistic value of residence to be divided.

-We realize that divorce is never easy.
-There are many choices to worry about, including the status of the home.
-There are generally two options when it comes to common real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to order an appraisal of the common real estate.
+We understand that divorce is a painful process.
+There are countless choices looming, including what happens to the shared residence.
+There are generally two options when discussing common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the mutual real estate.

-Contact us Graham Appraisal is at your service if you need an appraisal related to a divorce or other division of assets.
+Contact us Graham Appraisal can help if you need an appraisal for the purposes of a divorce or other allocation of assets.

-An appraisal for the purpose of assent division should include a well-established, professional value conclusion that will hold up in court.
-When you order an appraisal from Graham Appraisal, you are assured the best in service with professional courtesy and well-supported conclusions.
-Working through the sensitive challenges of a divorce situation is somewhat matter-of-fact for us.
+An appraisal for the purpose of assent division should include a well-established, expert document that can be supported to a judge.
+When you order an appraisal from Graham Appraisal, you are assured the best in service with professional courtesy and top notch analysis.
+We understand how to handle the prickly needs of a divorce situation.

-Attorneys in KY and accountants depend on our opinions when figuring out real property values for estates, divorces, or other disputes requiring a value opinion.
-We have a lot of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
-We provide appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in KY and accountants rely on our opinions when figuring out real property values for estates, divorces, or other disputes where it is material.
+We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-As an attorney handling a divorce, your case's evidence frequently necessitates an appraisal to establish fair market value for the residential real estate involved.
-Often the divorce date differs from the date you requested the appraisal.
-We're comfortable with the methods and all that it means to complete a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
-For each divorce appraisal we perform we remain mindful of the fact that they require prudence with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.
+As a lawyer working with a divorce, your case's research often requires an appraisal to ascertain fair market value for the residential real estate involved.
+Many times the divorce date may not be the same as the date you purchased the appraisal.
+We're accustomed to the methods and all that it entails to complete a retroactive appraisal with an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We perform many divorce appraisals and we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.